Ila-bura/C-est-la-V/README.md

 <img src="static/readme-images/readme-recipe-card-notloggedin.png" >
 </details>

-The form on the Register page has five fields which all need to be filled for the form to be sumbitted.
+The form on the Register page has five fields which all need to be filled for the form to be submitted.

 <details><summary>- The Email field is not filled: an alert message prompts the user to fill it in.</summary>
 <img src="static/readme-images/readme-signup-email-alert.png" >